The Moulin Rouge and Bohemian Principles

 Montmartre became then the notorious bohemian village that was no longer a distant squalor where the working class congregated.
 Its main populace remained the artists, writers, poets, musicians who were trying to eke out a living, but now, money poured into the village as the bourgeoisie flooded in - realizing that outside of their established routines and protected fortresses- they, too, craved freedom.

 The 1889 inception of the Moulin Rouge came the same year as Les Expositions Universelles de Paris, the Paris World Expo.
 To mark its position on the world stage, France elected to host the World Expo - something that countries still compete for today, though the location has certainly traveled to more diverse geographies.
 The 2020 World Expo, for example, was held in Dubai.
-The 1889 World Expo in France was a blueprint for the significance of developing cultural landmarks because it was at this time that La Tour Eiffel was unveiled, and the Eiffel Tower that visitors from around the global visit to this day, was planted in center city.
+The 1889 World Expo in France was a blueprint for the significance of developing cultural landmarks because it was at this time that La Tour Eiffel was unveiled, and the Eiffel Tower that visitors from around the globe visit to this day, was planted in center city.
 This, coupled with the grandiose vision for the Moulin Rouge, was laying down the building blocks that would soon mark Paris as a global cultural metropolis.

 Looking at Le Moulin Rouge now, one cannot help but transport themselves to the voices of the past that made this iconic landmark what it is today.
 The same flood of thoughts percolate as I sit in the theater at Broadway in Manhattan, spectator to the famous musical Moulin Rouge on Broadway.
 The commanding roar of the opening song fills the air - “glory awaits - this is Montmartre.
 It is a hard life we lead, but we have our honor… we are freedom, beauty, truth and love.”